 Britain declares war on Bulgaria.

-Hungary declares war on the USA.
+Hungary and Romania declare war on the United States.

 Manstein launches his counter attack with a hastily assembled force of 13 divisions, including three Panzer divisions with about 230 tanks to try and relieve Sixth Army at Stalingrad.